duse-io/duse.rb/README.md

 	run `duse help COMMAND` for more infos

-When you want to see the help texts for subcommands of e.g. secrets
+When you want to see the help texts for subcommands of e.g. secret

 	$ duse secret